nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureDiagram.png" width="280" />

-The ***Architecture Diagram*** given above explains the high-level design of the App.
+The architecture diagram given above explains the high-level design of the App.

 Given below is a quick overview of main components and how they interact with each other.

 **Main components of the architecture**

 **`Main`** has two classes called [`Main`](https://github.com/AY2223S1-CS2103-W14-2/tp/blob/master/src/main/java/foodwhere/Main.java) and [`MainApp`](https://github.com/AY2223S1-CS2103-W14-2/tp/blob/master/src/main/java/foodwhere/MainApp.java).
 It is responsible for,
-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At App launch: Initializes the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.